TroyFletcher/terminal-pomodoro/README.md

 4. Exits very gracefully with Ctrl+C
 5. Easy to update!
 (Just change the script yourself!)
 6. Simplified!
 (Doesn't track anything or judge you!)
+7. Supports 30 minute breaks (if you change the 300 to a 1800!)
-7. Organic, free range, fair trade, gluten free, carbon-centric 1s and 0s
+8. Organic, free range, fair trade, gluten free, carbon-centric 1s and 0s
-8. Filthy Frank
+9. 99.999% Filthy Frank

 ### Requirements
 - [Figlet](http://www.figlet.org): Makes large ASCII art text in a variety of fonts